Skip to main content

 Nonunion

-Non-displaced fractures
+0-5% in Non-displaced fractures

-Displaced fractures
+9-35% in Displaced fractures

-presentation
+Clinical presentation

-–Groin or buttock pain
+Groin or buttock pain

-TREATMENT
+NONUNION TREATMENT

-patients
+Elderly patients

 –Arthroplasty